jafar75/argmin/README.md

   /></a>
 </p>

-argmin is a numerical optimization library written entirely in Rust.
+This is a brief try to provide a cost function that takes a mutable reference of the problem. argmin is a numerical optimization library written entirely in Rust.

 argmins goal is to offer a wide range of optimization algorithms with a consistent interface.